xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 The `virtual-size` parameter can be specified in bytes or using the IEC standard suffixes KiB, MiB, GiB, and TiB.

 :::tip
-SR types that support thin provisioning of disks (such as Local VHD and NFS) do not enforce virtual allocation of disks.
-Take great care when over-allocating virtual disk space on an SR. If an over-allocated SR becomes full, disk space must be made available either on the SR target substrate or by deleting unused VDIs in the SR.
+<abbr title="Storage Repository">SR</abbr> types that support thin provisioning of disks (such as Local VHD and NFS) do not enforce virtual allocation of disks.
+Take great care when over-allocating virtual disk space on an <abbr title="Storage Repository">SR</abbr>.
+If an over-allocated <abbr title="Storage Repository">SR</abbr> becomes full, disk space must be made available either on the <abbr title="Storage Repository">SR</abbr> target substrate or by deleting unused VDIs in the <abbr title="Storage Repository">SR</abbr>.
-Some SR types might round up the `virtual-size` value to make it divisible by a configured block size.
+Some <abbr title="Storage Repository">SR</abbr> types might round up the `virtual-size` value to make it divisible by a configured block size.
 :::

 ### `vdi-data-destroy`